Rönnskär: History

 In 2021, Boliden launched the construction of a leaching plant and underground residual repository, becoming the first copper smelter worldwide to have its own long-term waste disposal onsite.
 In 2024, Boliden received 88 million euros from EU's program Just Transition Fund to reduce the carbon dioxide emissions of its smelter, the latter causing 80% of the industrial pollution in the region.

 Incidents

-On 13 June 2023, a massive fire broke out in the sulfuric acid plant.
+On 13 June 2023, a massive fire broke out in the electrolysis plant.
 190 people were laid off after the fire, and the damage was estimated to take years to repair.
 This came after it was announced that a new electrolysis factory would be built on site.
 The casualties from the incident were completely covered by the plant's insurer.